Ren33000/React--MyMovies/README.md

 I have realized a very similar app at Le Wagon (API call to TMDB + routes + add/remove to lists) but on Ruby on Rails (repo: https://github.com/Ren33000/RAILS---Watch-list)

 Got a bit confused about the way to do in React, saw different tutorials doing it in different ways (with routes, without routes, with axios or fetch...).
+I have tried what I thought would give the best result in term of UI/UX.

 <p align="center">